kylejgillett/sounderpy/docs/source/customdatasources.rst

                     'site-lctn'   : 'ND',                               # could be another name, or the state 'site-latlon' : [47.9213, -97.087]                  # location lat/lon, list of floats
                     'site-elv'    : 257,                                # the profile's elevation in meters (int or float) (easily found on google)
-                    'source'      : 'UND AREOSPACE'                     # the 'source' which will be the main title component of the plot
+                    'source'      : 'UND AEROSPACE'                     # the 'source' which will be the main title component of the plot
                     'model'       : 'none',                             # model name if a model was involved 'fcst-hour'   : f'none',                            # forecast hour if a model was involved 'run-time'    : ['none', 'none', 'none', 'none'],   # model run date if a model was involved